 Attia also takes a methyl folate and methyl B12 supplement from Jarrow.
 He says that, “I take these to keep homocysteine below 9” (which refers to 9 micromoles/L).

-In regard to dosage, Attia sticks to the standard dose because it’s all he needs to hit his biomarker for homocysteine (an amino acid).
-And he believes the methylated forms do a better job of lowering homocysteine levels.
+Regarding dosage, Attia sticks to the standard dose because it’s sufficient to hit his biomarker for homocysteine (an amino acid).
+He believes the methylated forms are more effective at lowering homocysteine levels.

-This is important since elevated levels of homocysteine are related to an increased risk of dementia, heart disease, and stroke, among other issues.
+This is important since elevated homocysteine levels are linked to an increased risk of dementia, heart disease, and stroke, among other issues.

 Vitamin B6

 Another B vitamin Attia uses is vitamin B6.
-He initially took 50mg daily, but now only takes this dose three times per week after he realized he didn’t need quite as much as he thought.
+He initially took 50mg daily, but now only takes this dose three times per week after realizing he didn’t need as much as he thought.

 On episode #276 of The Drive, Attia states, “We have seen some people who, when they take too much B6, can actually develop a sort of neuropathy as a result of it.”

 He takes B6 to help with homocysteine levels.
-Other benefits of vitamin B6 are cognitive function and decreased risk of heart problems.
+Other benefits of vitamin B6 include cognitive function and decreased risk of heart problems.

 Baby Aspirin

-The last supplement Attia takes during the morning/day is one baby aspirin.
-Attia says he doesn’t really need to take it for heart health, but he says that the risk to potential benefit ratio is still good enough that he takes it daily.
+The final supplement Attia takes during the morning/day is one baby aspirin.
+Attia says he doesn’t necessarily need it for heart health, but believes the risk-to-benefit ratio is favorable enough that he takes it daily.

-However, he’s noted that he goes through periods of not taking it for a while either.
-So this doesn’t seem to be that big of a part in his routine.
+However, he’s noted that he goes through periods of not taking it as well.
+So this doesn’t appear to be a major component of his routine.

 Solgar Ashwagandha

-Now, we’ll get into the night/evening supplements Attia uses, starting with Solgar Ashwagandha.
-Specifically, he takes 600mg at night to reduce cortisol and help him sleep better.
+Now, we’ll explore the night/evening supplements Attia uses, starting with Solgar Ashwagandha.
+Specifically, he takes 600mg at night to reduce cortisol and improve his sleep quality.

-Indeed, research does show that ashwagandha can reduce cortisol levels and may improve sleep, anxiety, and stress.
+Indeed, research shows that ashwagandha can reduce cortisol levels and may improve sleep, anxiety, and stress.

 Thorne Glycine

-Another supplement that Attia uses to help him sleep is Thorne Glycine, at a dose of 2g.
-He’s talked about before on how glycine is an inhibitory neurotransmitter and can help calm the brain down.
+Another supplement that Attia uses to enhance his sleep is Thorne Glycine, at a 2g dose.
+He’s discussed previously how glycine is an inhibitory neurotransmitter and can help calm the brain.

-Additionally, glycine has been shown to lower core body temperature, which is also important for initiating sleep.
+Additionally, glycine has been shown to lower core body temperature, which is also important for sleep initiation.

 Magtein Magnesium L-Threonate

 Attia uses the Magtein® form of magnesium l-threonate.
-He uses this one not only for sleep but also to improve brain health and cognitive function.
-This is also a part of Andrew Huberman’s night routine.
+He uses this not only for sleep but also to enhance brain health and cognitive function.
+This is also part of Andrew Huberman’s night routine.

 On an episode of the Jay Shetty Podcast, Attia says there’s evidence that “magnesium l-threonate is beneficial to the brain and might even have some capacity to reduce the risk of dementia”.